Last updated on March 25, 2026

 How Does Companion Work?

-Zirda, the Dawnwaker | Illustration by Jesper Ejsing
+Lutri, the Spellchaser | Illustration by Lie Setiawan

-Companion is an ability found on ten cards from Ikoria: Lair of Behemoths.
+Companion is an ability found on 10 cards from Ikoria: Lair of Behemoths.
 The companion ability asks you to build your deck with certain restrictions.
 Each companion asks for something different, and if you follow the restrictions, once per game you can put the companion card in your hand.
 It’s similar to Commander and the commander zone, except that companion only works once per game.

 For example, Yorion, Sky Nomad can blink every nonland permanent you control when it ETBs, which is awesome, but you’ll need to play 20 more cards in your deck.
 Obosh, the Preypiercer doubles all sources of damage you control from permanents with odd mana values, but you can only play nonland cards with an odd mana value.